 Discuss: What are some ways that students might waste God-given resources?
 (Let them respond.
 What are some ways that students could conserve those resources and use them wisely for good?
-(Teachers, Please, at ECM's International Office we would like to receive a report on the details of this discussion.)
+At ECM's International Office we would like to receive a report on the details of this discussion.